christianandredietrich/iOS-SDK/advanced.md

 **Returns**

-the content information formatted as astring.
+the content information formatted as a string.

 #### - (NSArray∗) streamsOfType: (NXMediaType) type